mpilquist/graph-unions/README.template.md

 given arbitraryGraph: Arbitrary[Graph] = Arbitrary(genGraph())
 ```

 There's a bit of fine tuning going on here.
-The `edgeFactor` parameter, when multiplied by the configured generator size, specified the maximum number of edges that should be included in each graph.
+The `edgeFactor` parameter, when multiplied by the configured generator size, specifies the maximum number of edges that should be included in each graph.
 The `maxVertexId` parameter specifies the maximum vertex id.
-If we keep `edgeFactor` constant while redducing `maxVertexId`, we increase the likelihood of vertex overlaps between generated graphs.
+If we keep `edgeFactor` constant while reducing `maxVertexId`, we increase the likelihood of vertex overlaps between generated graphs.

 Given this generator, we can define various properties for each of the laws we came up with: